-Our commercial success depends upon our ability and the ability of our distributors, contract manufacturers, and suppliers to manufacture, market, and sell our products, and to use our proprietary technologies without infringing, misappropriating or otherwise violating the proprietary rights or intellectual property of third parties.
+Our commercial success depends upon our ability and the ability of our distributors, contract manufacturers, and suppliers to manufacture, market, and sell our products, and to use our proprietary technologies without infringing, misappropriating, or otherwise violating the proprietary rights or intellectual property of third parties.
 While we are not aware of any issued or pending patent applications that could restrict our ability to operate, we may in the future become party to, or be threatened with, adversarial proceedings or litigation regarding intellectual property rights with respect to our products and technology.
 Third parties may assert infringement claims against us based on existing or future intellectual property rights.
-If we are found to infringe a third party's intellectual property rights, we may be temporarily or permanently prohibited from commercializing our products that are held to be infringing.
+If we are found to infringe upon a third party's intellectual property rights, we may be temporarily or permanently prohibited from commercializing our products that are held to be infringing.
 We might, if possible, also be forced to redesign our products so that we no longer infringe the third party intellectual property rights, or we could be required to obtain a license from such third party to continue developing and marketing our products and technology.
 We may also elect to enter into such a license in order to settle pending or threatened litigation.
 However, we may not be able to obtain any required license on commercially reasonable terms or at all.
 Even if we were able to obtain a license, it could be non-exclusive, thereby giving our competitors access to the same technologies licensed to us, and could require us to pay significant royalties and other fees.
-We could be forced, including by court order, to cease commercializing the infringing technology or products or force us to cease some of our business operations, which could materially harm our business.
+We could be forced, including by court order, to cease commercializing the infringing technology or product.
+In addition, we could be found liable for monetary damages.
+A finding of infringement could prevent us from commercializing our products or force us to cease some of our business operations, which could materially harm our business.